kennysmithed/oels2022UoB/practical_session2.md

 ```
 Note that just including `prompt: " "` doesn't work, the code correctly identifies the fact that the prompt is empty, we have to include some content there.

-The more important problem with this simple approach is that building this *flat* timeline is going to be very laborious and redundant for an experiment involving more than a few observation trials, and quite error prone (even just writing out this little example I forgot to change the `prompt` for the second trial from "buv" to "cal", which might end up being an important mistake in a frequency-learning experiment).
+The more important problem with this simple approach is that building this timeline is going to be very laborious and redundant for an experiment involving more than a few observation trials, and quite error prone (even just writing out this little example I forgot to change the `prompt` for the second trial from "buv" to "cal", which might end up being an important mistake in a frequency-learning experiment).
 Worse, there is no easy way to randomise the trial list without hopelessly scrambling everything - if I just randomise this flat trial list there's nothing to stop the object-only subtrials coming *after* the subtrials with the label, all the labels coming before all the observation parts, etc. Conceptually, our experiment consists of 2 trials each with 2 parts, and our flat timeline doesn't capture that.

 The solution to this is to use nested timelines to tie together the sub-parts of a single trial.
 Nested timelines are explained in [the relevant part of the jsPsych documentation](https://www.jspsych.org/6.3/overview/timeline/#nested-timelines): we create a trial which has its own timeline, and then that timeline is expanded into a series of trials, one trial per item
 in the timeline (so each of these complex trials functions a bit like its own stand-alone embedded experiment with its own timeline).
 We can use nested timelines to form a more compressed representation of the long trial sequence above and get rid of some of the redundancy.

-TUsing nested timelines means we can capture the code above as 2 trials (not 4), each with a nested timeline:
+Using nested timelines means we can capture the code above as 2 trials (not 4), each with a nested timeline:

 ```js
 var observation_trial_object4_buv = {